-There was a twofold response to their work – at least apparently – that during the ensuing years they managed to get together a group of 120 people.
-At the end of the 90s that mission decided to move it's missionaries to Malaga and the work was abandoned.
-This did a lot of damage to the congregation and the church came to an end leaving just a handful of about 20 people.
-The Lord maintained this group which carried on for a number of years without a pastor or any leadership.
+There was a twofold purpose to their work - at least apparently- that during the ensuing years they managed to get together a group of 120 people.
+At the end of the 90s that Mission decided to move its missionaries to Malaga and the work was abandoned.

-In 2005 a couple joined the Mission to work at Quintanar, but only stayed until 2009.
-When they moved on, Manolo again took on responsiblity for the church.
+Then in 2005 a couple joined the Mission to work at Quintanar, but only stayed until 2009.
+When they moved on, Manolo again took on responsibility for the church.

-A great reason for thanksgiving to God is that for nine years the Local Council in Quintanar gave us the use of a public room in which to hold our meeting.
-But a greater reason for thanksgiving to God is the provision of resources so as to be able establish our own building where we can hold the meetings and other activities of the church.
-Much of this has come from the generosity of brothers and sisters in the United Kingdom who are supporting the work in Quintanar.
+A great reason for thanksgiving to God was that for nine years the local council in Quintanar gave them the use of a public room in which to hold meetings.
+But a greater reason for thanksgiving was the provision of resources so as to be able to have their own building where meeting and other activities were held.
+Much of this came from the generosity of brothers and sisters in the UK who were supporting the work in Quintanar.

-In July of 2014 we could open the first phase of the project with a special thanksgiving service to which a good number of unbelievers from the town came.
-The heading photo shows the new church bulding The photo above shows the Sunday
+In July 2014 the first phase of the Project was opened with a special thanksgiving service to which a good number of unbelievers from the town came.

 The name “Quintanar” comes from the Latin word “quintana” which means “farm house” whose residents had to pay in tax the fifth part of what they produced.
 The title “de la Orden” was given in the 12 Century as a privilege from the “Order of St James”.
 Quintanar is very old city, with a richness of cultures which have all left there mark even today.
 The discovery of the “idol of the Pradillo”, indicates that this city existed even before the arrival of the Roman Empire to La Mancha.
 In the Middle Ages, for a number of centuries Arabs and Jews lived side by side in this city.
 The narrow streets are a part of the old Jewish quarter as these surrounded the Synagogue.